richmahn/en_tn/mrk/07/intro.md

 #### Special concepts in this chapter ####

 ##### Hand washing #####

-This was a practice done by the Pharisees, but it was not an obligation according to the law of Moses.
-The Pharisees had many rituals involving washing in an attempt to make themselves clean.
-This is ironic because no amount of water could make them spiritually clean.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]], [[rc://en/tw/dict/bible/kt/clean]] and [[rc://en/ta/man/translate/figs-irony]])
+The Pharisees washed many things that were not dirty because they were trying to make God think that they were good.
+They washed their hands before they ate, even when their hands were not dirty. and even though the law of Moses did not say that they had to do it.
+Jesus told them that they were wrong and that people make God happy by thinking and doing the right things.
+(See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/clean]])

 #### Other possible translation difficulties in this chapter ####

 ##### "Ephphatha" #####

 This is an Aramaic word.
-Mark "transliterates" its sounds by writing them with Greek letters.
-After transliterating the word, Mark explains what it means.
+Mark wrote it the way it sounds using Greek letters and then explained what it means.

 ## Links: ##